THE NARRATOR (THE GHOST OF CHRISTMAS PRESENT)

 Female, the Editor of the Little Town Herald newspaper, a hard hearted young woman with a penchant for embezzlement and too much champagne who inadvertently sets in motion Elisabeth’s ruin.

-MIGGINS (THE GHOST OF CHRISTMAS PAST)
+MRS MIGGINS (THE GHOST OF CHRISTMAS PAST)

 Female, a comically senile old woman, who appears later as the ghost of Christmas past.

 Male, a good hearted young reporter for the Little Town Herald who is in love with Elisabeth.

 Female, an odious and ruthless middle-aged businesswoman who owns most of Little Town and wishes not to see Elisabeth ruined, but twisted to her own way of thinking.

 Female, Mrs Fenwick’s beautiful, lovely but terrifically dim daughter.